lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 The "cookbook" taylor series solution produces good/bad estimates (?)

-# Detour: The Jackknife as a method for correcting bias and computing standard errors
+# The Jackknife as a method for correcting bias and computing standard errors

 The idea behind the jackknife standard error